JakkuSakura/tokio-shared-rs/README.md

 Share a tokio Runtime between a dylib/cdylib and the main binary

-Caution: cdylib is not properly supported yet
+Caution: multi-thread flavor is not supported yet

 ## Usage